 Repeated Attempts To Dig

 This symptom can be a false flag, as many gravid tortoises are selective with their nests.
-Some tortoises will have difficulty finding the perfect area for their babies and may attempt to dig up a nest.
+Some tortoises will have difficulty finding the perfect area for their eggs and may attempt to dig up a nest.

 Straining And Swollen Cloaca